Cultural Travel ideasCultural Travel ideas

 Clock Tower | Bologna

-Climbing the elegant “horse stairway” to the second floor, you will reach the Accursio Tower (another name for the Clock Tower) which also offers an unforgettable experience: inside you can closely observe the functioning mechanism of the clock!
-An audio guide tells anecdotes about the various stages that have marked the history of the clock to date.
+Climbing the elegant “scalinata dei cavalli” (horse staircase) to the second floor, you will reach the Torre Accursio (another name for the Clock Tower), which offers an unforgettable experience: inside, you can see the clock’s mechanism up close!
+An audio guide will tell you anecdotes about the various stages that have marked the history of the clock to date.

-Once you reach the sanctuary most loved by the Bologna’s people, with a walk under the long portico of the Meloncello according to the local tradition, do not miss the opportunity to visit the highest dome in Europe.
-Climbing the spiral staircase you will reach the top floor, from where, at a height of 42 meters, you can admire, also thanks to panoramic binoculars, the Bologna’s Hills and the historic center.
+Once you reach the Bolognese people’s favourite sanctuary – perhaps on foot, as tradition dictates, under the long Meloncello portico – don’t miss the opportunity to visit the highest dome in Europe.
+Climbing the spiral staircase, you will reach the attic where, at a height of 42 metres, you can admire the hills of Bologna and the city centre from above using binoculars.

 Ferrara